asterbot/BetterNotes/README.md

 ![image](https://git.uwaterloo.ca/as5sodhi/cs-346-project/-/raw/main/desktop/src/main/resources/betternotes_logo.png?ref_type=heads)

 ## Project Description
-For students in high school or university who take notes virtually for Math and Computer Science courses (intended users), Better Notes makes adding content in special formats and organizing structure easier (solved problem).
+BetterNotes is a note-taking platform designed for students in math and computer science courses who take notes virtually.
+It supports a wide range of content formats—including Markdown, code blocks, math equations, media, graphs, and free-form canvases—making it easy to capture complex ideas.
+To help students stay organized, BetterNotes presents their notes in a structured, mind map–like view that reflects the flow and hierarchy of their thoughts.

 ## Video/Screenshots
 Embed a video or series of screenshots that demonstrates using your